Navigating open enrollment can be tricky, even for seasoned human resource professionals.

 Leverage technology where possible

 Gone are the days when paperwork ruled the open enrollment process.
-Benefits administration software can automate open enrollment from start to finish.
+A reliable benefits administration software can automate open enrollment from start to finish.

 These tools help streamline the open enrollment experience by allowing HR teams to build their own one-stop shop where benefit plans are managed, benefit enrollments are captured, employee engagement is tracked, and enrollment files are sent directly to insurance carriers to ensure carrier sites reflect updated benefit enrollment information.